 Items for Gate-Checking

 Parents may verify bulkier items such as car seats and strollers for free on most flights.
 Be sure to learn about your airline’s limitations prior to your travels or when you are at the airport.
+Always tag your gate-checked items with your contact information just in case.

 Traveling with an 18 Month Old – Practical FAQs